Mellor, Greater Manchester: Geography

-Mellor lies in the foothills of the Pennines, just outside the area of Derbyshire known as the High Peak.
+Mellor lies in the foothills of the Pennines, just outside of the area of Derbyshire known as the High Peak.
 Nearby villages include Rowarth, Marple Bridge, Ludworth and Mill Brow.
 The town of Marple lies across the River Goyt.
 A little further away are the towns of Romiley and New Mills, and the villages of Hayfield and Strines.
 Mellor Church and Mellor Hall are on a ridge, separated from the bulk of the village by a gully and stream.

 The oldest part of inhabited Mellor runs alongside the River Goyt, stretching from the oldest parts of Marple Bridge up the hill and spreading out where the slope becomes gentler.
 Newer parts of the village run down Longhurst Lane, the old turnpike road, and into former farmland released for building by Townscliffe Farm.
 At the very top of Mellor is the junction of Five Ways; one of these roads runs to Mellor, a second to Rowarth, a third to Strines and New Mills, the fourth to a water treatment plant and a fifth to many farms on the edge of Mellor.
 Spoil heaps indicate mining operations here; coal was mined in the general area during the Industrial Revolution.

 Due to its topology, Mellor lies on one of the easier points for entering the Pennines from the Mersey Basin by road or foot.
 It is also on the flight path for air traffic into Manchester Airport.